 A. Are you proposing any structural organizational changes for FY2018/19?
-We hope the City will consider approving a plan to hire a reviewer, a planner and a full-time attorney.

 BUILDING PERMIT DIVISION

 The Building Permit Division ensures code compliance for the preservation of life, safety, and the general welfare for the people of the City of Santa Fe through the performance of residential and commercial plan review and permit services.